What Happens to Your Body When You Drink White Wine

 Another 2018 study published in Scientific Reports showed that low levels of alcohol consumption can reduce inflammation while helping the brain clear away toxins, including those associated with Alzheimer's disease.
 Remember, the keywords here are "low levels"—overdoing it on the wine could have the opposite effect.
 Researcher Maiken Nedergaard, MD, noted that excessive amounts of alcohol over an extended period of time can actually cause damage to the central nervous system.

-Now that you know all about what happens when you drink white wine, here's 12 Surprising Health Benefits of Red Wine.
+Now that you know all about what happens when you drink white wine, here are 12 Surprising Health Benefits of Red Wine.